mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoquenfe-1-0-0.md

 - DID Document CRUD Abstract Interface(s)
 - DID Method Platform Implementation Guidance

-The "BlueToque Non-Fungible Entity (NFE)" Decentralized Identifier Method specification ("BlueToque Non-Fungible Entity (NFE)" DID Method specification) defines the end-to-end lifecycle of DID Identifiers and DID Documents for Non-Fungible Entities, a key feature of the Fully Decentralized Objects (FDOs) Framework[5][6][V1.2][V1.1], implemented by the Trusted Digital Web[1][7][V1.3][V1.4][V1.5].
+The "BlueToqueTools Non-Fungible Entity (NFE)" Decentralized Identifier Method specification ("BlueToqueTools Non-Fungible Entity (NFE)" DID Method specification) defines the end-to-end lifecycle of DID Identifiers and DID Documents for Non-Fungible Entities, a key feature of the Fully Decentralized Objects (FDOs) Framework[5][6][V1.2][V1.1], implemented by the Trusted Digital Web[1][7][V1.3][V1.4][V1.5].

-The "BlueToque Non-Fungible Entity (NFE)" DID Method space is based, in part, on the distinction between pocesssing a _deed_ to an asset vs. a _title_ (the set of claims or rights) conveyed to a subject by the _deed_.
+The "BlueToqueTools Non-Fungible Entity (NFE)" DID Method space is based, in part, on the distinction between pocesssing a _deed_ to an asset vs. a _title_ (the set of claims or rights) conveyed to a subject by the _deed_.
 This DID Method helps to normalize the concepts of an Asset (e.g. an NFE)[55a], a Deed[55b], and a _title_.
 That is, a Deed is something that conveys _title_ (a set of claims or rights) to a subject with respect to a specific Asset (or group of Assets)[62].

-In addition, the "BlueToque Non-Fungible Entity (NFE)" DID Method space is based, in part, on ERC-721 and ERC-1155 NFT specificiations[52][53][54].
+In addition, the "BlueToqueTools Non-Fungible Entity (NFE)" DID Method space is based, in part, on ERC-721 and ERC-1155 NFT specificiations[52][53][54].

-The "BlueToque Non-Fungible Entity (NFE)" DID Method builds upon on a history of experiences with similar object specification and data management models; including but not limited to:
+The "BlueToqueTools Non-Fungible Entity (NFE)" DID Method builds upon on a history of experiences with similar object specification and data management models; including but not limited to:
 - EIP-20: EIP-20: Token Standard[56]
 - EIP-721: Non-Fungible Token Standard[53]